Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 ### Script options
 The script has various options that are handled by an options parser.
 To look up the options and their quick descriptions use the `--help` option, i.e: use the command: `python chatbot.py --help`.

-Here is said help command print for reference:
+Here is the help message for reference:
 ```
 Usage: chatbot.py [options]